what-is-ugc.com · the open reference

 Canvas UGC / Tech UGC

-Canvas UGC — also called Tech UGC — is short-form video that creators script, film, and publish directly on a brand's own social accounts, getting paid per view (CPM) instead of per delivered file.
-It flips the traditional UGC contract: the brand isn't buying a video file, it's buying distribution on its own page, fueled by a crowd of creators competing to make the next hit.
+Canvas UGC — also called Tech UGC — is short-form video that creators script, film, and publish directly on a brand's own social accounts, paid per view (CPM) instead of per delivered file.
+It's a variation of the traditional UGC contract: rather than buying a video file, the brand is paying for posts on its own page, with creators paid based on how those posts perform.

 How it differs from traditional UGC